isralennon/MSAAI521/deliverables/Paper.md

 4. Transform 3D annotations to match sensor frame
 5. Convert 3D annotations to 2D YOLO format

+** Show 4 PNG result image examples

 ### 3.2 Point Cloud Loading and Coordinate Frame Strategy

 Each LiDAR scan contains approximately 30,000-40,000 points stored as 4D vectors: [x, y, z, intensity].
 The nuScenes dataset stores point clouds in sensor frame but annotations in global coordinates.

-To ensure proper spatial alignment, we keep point clouds in their original LIDAR_TOP sensor frame and transform annotations to match.
+Since we are modifying the resolution to improve the performance of the model, we must also scale the annotations accordingly to ensure proper spatial alignment.

 **Coordinate Frame Strategy:**
 - Point clouds: Loaded and remain in LIDAR_TOP sensor frame (no transformation applied)
 - Annotations: Transformed from global → ego vehicle → sensor frame
 - This alignment strategy avoids unnecessary point cloud transformations while ensuring bounding boxes correctly overlay the point cloud data

+As a result, all annotations reflect the correct locations of the detected objects, which we'll use for training and validation purposes.

 ### 3.3 Region of Interest Filtering

+Lidar range can reach long distances, so we've decided to limit the processing to data within a range of 100m x 100m around the vehicle (328ft x 328ft).

-We filter points to a 100m × 100m area around the vehicle:
+To do that, we filter points to a 100m × 100m area around the vehicle:
 - X-range: [-50m, 50m] (forward/backward)
 - Y-range: [-50m, 50m] (left/right)
 - Z-range: [-3m, 5m] (ground to elevated structures)